BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 ### FINDING AN OPPONENT

-1. From the Pokémon Showdown home page, click on "Battle!" in the top menu.
+1. From the Pokémon Showdown home page, click on "Battle!" in the top menu (See Figure 17).

 <p align="center">
   <img src="/Picture19.png" alt="Figure 17: Click on "Home" tab to navigate back to main menu">